Iran thaw warms Western oil company interest

 “Once sanctions are removed, we’d definitely be interested in investing, but the contract terms have got to be attractive.”

-U.S. companies Conoco (COP.N), Chevron (CVX.N), Exxon Mobil (XOM.N) and Anadarko (APC.N) have all shown varying degrees of interest in the Islamic Republic ever since Tehran nationalized its energy sector in 1979.
+U.S. companies Conoco, Chevron, Exxon Mobil and Anadarko have all shown varying degrees of interest in the Islamic Republic ever since Tehran nationalised its energy sector in 1979.

 Zanganeh served as oil minister under Iran’s reformist government from 1997-2005.
 He intended to travel with President Hassan Rouhani to New York, but called off the trip at the last minute, the sources said.